 High protein diets are very beneficial for you because protein tends to keep you feeling full.
 High satiety levels, of course, mean you are less inclined to snack spontaneously and keep your weight in check.
 Consistency in your nutrition plan is always vital.
 Remember the magic isn’t just the plan you have but how consistent you are.
 Study after study has shown that the more sustainable the meal plan, the better the health benefits.

 The Paleo Diet Is Low in Carbs Which Means You’ll Burn Fat for Energy

 The carb craze doesn’t seem like it’s going away anytime soon.
 Carbs get people worked up, but I’ll try and simplify the issue for you.
 It’s not that carbs are all bad; it’s just that they need to be consumed in proper amounts and from the right sources.
 Too many carbs in your diet tend to get your body into the fat storing mode.
 Your body will start to take those carbs and put them into fat stores.

-Following consistent paleo diet guidelines means your body is more apt to tap into your fat stores as energy sources.
+Following consistent diet guidelines means your body is more apt to tap into your fat stores as energy sources.
 Also, the paleo diet emphasizes you are getting your carbs from fruits and veggies.

 The Paleo Diet Eliminates Processed Foods and Excessive Sugar

 Processed foods are often the culprit when it comes to weight management.
 They tend to contain a lot of additives and extra junk for taste or preservation.
 We could go on and on about the garbage packed into processed foods, but that would take forever.
 Processed foods also tend to have lots of added sugar and why they can be so addictive.
-These kinds of foods are garbage and play no role in the paleo diet.
+These kinds of foods are garbage and play no role in this diet.
 Which leads to a more consistent way of eating that keeps your blood sugar levels low.
 Remember consistency is key to success in any nutritional plan, and those processed foods generally throw you off track.